-We can help you ensure that your Radio and Telecommunications products comply with their local wireless regulations.
+We can help you ensure that your Radio equipment products comply with their local wireless regulations.

 Radio and Telecommunications products sold in various key markets must legally comply with their local wireless regulations; these requirements can be complex and vary from region to region.

 Compliance with applicable directives is a legal requirement and there are penalties for both companies and individuals in breach of the regulations.
-By choosing York EMC Services (YES), you ensure that your products conform to the necessary regional standards.
+By choosing Eurofins York (formerly York EMC Services), you ensure that your products conform to the necessary regional standards.

 New Radio Equipment Directive (RED) 2014/53/EU